 All students will enter the building through the Main Broad Street entrance.
-Doors will open at 7:15 AM for breakfast only.
-Students ARE NOT permitted to enter the building BEFORE 7:15am.
-Students must power their phones off and place it in their school bag (Yondr Pouch once issued).
-Students will then place their belongings on the conveyor belt for x-ray and proceed through the metal detector.
-Students will then be required to swipe their ID cards at the designated kiosk machine.
-After swiping their IDs at the kiosks, they will be encouraged to grab breakfast from the breakfast cart until 7:27 AM.
-Students are to be in class by 7:30 AM.
+Doors will open at 7:20 AM for breakfast only.
+Students ARE NOT permitted to enter the building BEFORE 7:15 am.
+Students must power their phones off and place it in their school bag Students will then place their belongings on the conveyor belt for x-ray and proceed through the metal detector.
+Students will then be required to tap their ID cards or type their ID# at the designated Schloarchip Kiosk.
+After swiping their IDs at the kiosks, students are to be in class by 7:30 AM.
+Any student entering the school after 7:30 AM is considered late.